corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/nodes/developing/extending-rpc.md

 Every pluggable `RPCOps` implementation has a facility to listen to the node's lifecycle events.
 Whenever a `RPCOps` implementation is notified about a lifecycle event, it's also an opportunity to wire the node's internal services essential for the functioning of `RPCOps`.

-In the code example above, you can see how `memberLookupService` (and a few others) are discovered.

-The rest of the code in this example indicates:
-* The `RPCOps` interface being exposed.
-* The version of the functionality being exposed.
-There may be multiple implementations of the same interface installed at the same time.
-* The platform version that was used at compile time of the `RPCOps` implementation.
-* Where this implementation sits in the node's lifecycle events distribution list in comparison to its siblings.
-This is presented in priority order.

 The annotation `@ServiceProvider(NodeRpcOps::class)` is an instruction to wire the `RPCOps` implementation as an OSGi service via